Alpaca: How Sustainable is It?

-Alpacas live in large herds that graze in the high Andean areas at 3.000-4.000 meters above sea level.
-The weather conditions in which they live (with sudden temperature changes, strong winds, extremely high solar radiation and a low concentration of oxygen) have led them to develop a very resistant and high-quality fur.
+Alpacas live in large herds at 3.000-4.000 meters above sea level.
+Their natural ecosystems present extreme weather conditions, with sudden temperature changes, strong winds, very high solar radiation and low concentration of oxygen, which have led them to develop a very resistant and high-quality fur.

 Types of Alpaca’s wool